-In order to take the AOBA Clinical Exam for primary certification in Anesthesiology the physician candidate must have:
+To take the AOBA Clinical Exam for primary certification in Anesthesiology the candidate must have:

 - Successfully passed the Written Exam for primary certification in Anesthesiology.